pedrogomes107/next-promptopia/README.md

 # Promptopia

 Discover & Share AI Prompts.
+Promptopia is an open-source AI prompting tool for modern world to discover, create and share creative prompts.

 Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication.